Neutral in Religious Matters

 No one can be neutral in religious matters.
 The person who is not on God’s side is on the devil’s side.
 There is no middle ground.
 Darkness and light cannot occupy the same space at the same moment of time.
-In the OT, Joshua urged the Isreaelites to take a stand saying, “choose for yourselves this day whom you will serve… But as for me and my house, we will serve the LORD” (Joshua 24:14, 15).
+In the Old Testament, Joshua urged the Isreaelites to take a stand saying, “choose for yourselves this day whom you will serve… But as for me and my house, we will serve the LORD” (Joshua 24:14, 15).

-And Elijah the prophet asked them, “How long will you falter between two opinions?
+And Elijah the prophet asked the Israelites, “How long will you falter between two opinions?
 If the Lord is God, follow Him; but if Baal, follow him.”
 But the people answered him not a word” (1 Kings 18:21).
 The ultimate test of being on the Lord’s side is to remain faithful.
 It takes courage to stand alone.
-Shadrach, Meshach, and Abed-Nego stood alone facing death before King Nebuchadnezzar saying, “O king, that we do not serve your gods” (Dan.
-3:14–18).
+Shadrach, Meshach, and Abed-Nego stood alone facing death before King Nebuchadnezzar saying, “O king, that we do not serve your gods” (Daniel 3:14–18).

 Believers are not to follow the crowds.
 Jesus taught, “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
-Because narrow is the gate and difficult is the way which leads to life, and there are few who find it” (Matt.
-7:13, 14).
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it” (Matthew 7:13, 14).

 In His service,